Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Physical implementation

 \subsection{State preparation}

-If the resonator frequencies are engineered according to the requirements laid out in the previous subsection, it will be possible to prepare the initial state of the resonators in an almost zero-temperature state.
+If the resonator frequencies are engineered according to the requirements laid out in the previous subsection and the dynamical range of the simulated molecule permits it, it is possible to prepare the initial state of the resonators in an almost-zero-temperature state.
 This can be achieved by simply waiting for a sufficiently long time until the temperature given by the cryostat sinks into the circuit.
-At temperatures $T_\text{cryo} < \hbar\Omega_\text{min} / K_\text{B}$, the number of photonic excitations will be negligible.
-Microwave-induced cooling techniques~\cite{Oliver06,Blais16} may also be considered in the case of low frequencies lying below the cryostatic range.
+At temperatures $T_\text{cryo} < \hbar\Omega_\text{min} / K_B$, the number of photonic excitations is negligible.
+Microwave-induced cooling techniques~\cite{Oliver06,Blais16} may also be considered in flux qubit architectures for zero-temperature simulations requiring the inclusion of modes with frequencies lying below the cryostatic range (below 2 GHz for a 20-mK refigerator) or for faster state preparation~\cite{McClure16}.

+However, strictly zero-temperature simulations are not required.
 Should we wish to prepare a thermal state, it can also be achieved in two possible ways.
 One is to lower the frequencies of the array so that the effective temperature of the cryostat populates the resonator.
 In other words, we choose $\kappa$ differently, so that

+The range of temperatures available for our simulator are still within a range of computational hardness.
+Assuming a molecule with a typical bandwidth of $10^{12}$--$10^{14}$ Hz and a circuit operating up to 20 GHz at 20 mK, the circuit would be simulating a molecule with $T_\text{molecule} \sim$ 100 K, which is a moderate temperature with a small occupation per mode.
+This would still be a classically hard simulation: Low occupation numbers in many---but the least energetic---modes would still require the use of integral-based methods, precluding the use of other approximate techniques~\cite{GarciaPatron17}.

-The other possibility is to couple the resonator array to a source of incoherent microwave radiation with a thermal distribution at the desired effective temperature.
-Such drivings, which can be obtained from simple resistances, have been already demonstrated in the literature and are routinely used for calibrating tomographic setups for quantum microwaves~\cite{mariantoni10,menzel10}.
+Another possibility would be to couple the resonator array to a source of incoherent microwave radiation with a thermal distribution at the desired effective temperature.
+Such drivings, which can be obtained from simple resistances, have already been demonstrated in the literature and are routinely used for calibrating tomographic setups for quantum microwaves~\cite{mariantoni10,menzel10}.